hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or on any other outdoor adventure.

 Also, check one of our <a href="#video">packrafting videos</a> where we had down jackets with us while packrafting in Northern Sweden.
-Also check our <a href="#interview">interview</a> at the end of this article with 2 big outdoor brands regarding down jackets.
+Also check our <a href="#interview">interview</a> at the end of this article with Berghaus and Rab to learn more about their down jackets.

 ---